mhagstrand/slate/source/includes/_api_completing_reg.md

 ### <span class="jumptarget"> Launch Bar </span>

 You must provide an app icon.
 To ensure optimal quality, you should use your image processing software to size it to 100 by 100 pixels before uploading.
-Your app icon will appear in the merchant's Control Panel once your app has been installed.
+Your app icon will appear in the merchant's control panel once your app has been installed.

-Bigcommerce also provides the option to provide "deep links," which are shown as a menu of options when the user hovers over your app icon.
+BigCommerce also provides the option to provide "deep links," which are shown as a menu of options when the user hovers over your app icon.
 This allows the merchant quick access to the main areas of your app.
 These are not required.

 ### <span class="jumptarget"> Technical </span>